Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration

-Practical implications of these properties includes performance degradation of systolic CPU arrays and nanoscale multicore systems \cite{Zhirnov2008}.
+Practical implications of these properties include performance degradation of systolic CPU arrays and nanoscale multicore systems \cite{Zhirnov2008}.
 Our results span to the hardware implementations of synchronous CAs with \mbox{FPGA}s, used, e.g., for traffic signals control \cite{kalogeropoulos2013cellular}, random number generation \cite{shackleford2002fpga}, and reaction-diffusion model \cite{ishimura2015fpga}; and spintronics, where computation is achieved by coupled oscillators \cite{boehme2013challenges,vodenicarevic2016synchronization}.
-Also, current efforts of implementing two or three-dimensional cellular automata using DNA tiles \cite{gu2009dynamic,wei2012complex} and/or gel-separated compartments in so-called \textit{gellular automata} \cite{hagiya2014dna,kawamata2016discrete} might face problems related to configuration shift-symmetry if a synchronous update is considered.
+Also, current efforts to implement two or three-dimensional cellular automata using DNA tiles \cite{gu2009dynamic,wei2012complex} and/or gel-separated compartments in so-called \textit{gellular automata} \cite{hagiya2014dna,kawamata2016discrete} may face problems related to configuration shift-symmetry if a synchronous update is considered.